Atlanta Hawks: 2013–2018: Mike Budenholzer era

 On January 31, 2015, the Hawks became the first NBA team to go 17–0 in a calendar month by beating Portland.
-The 2015 All-Star Game consisted of four Hawks All-Stars including Jeff Teague, Paul Millsap, Kyle Korver and Al Horford.
-On March 9, 2015, Kyle Korver and DeMarre Carroll each scored 20 points to help the Hawks become the first NBA team to 50 wins in 2014–15, scoring a season-high in routing the Sacramento Kings 130–105.
+The 2015 All-Star Game consisted of four Hawks All-Stars including Jeff Teague, Paul Millsap, Kyle Korver, and Al Horford.
+On March 9, 2015, Kyle Korver and DeMarre Carroll each scored 20 points to help the Hawks become the first NBA team to 50 wins in 2014–15, scoring a season high in routing the Sacramento Kings 130–105.
 The Hawks also set a franchise record by going 20-of-36 for three-pointers, breaking the mark of 19 set against the Dallas Mavericks on December 17, 1996.
 On March 20, 2015, the Hawks clinched their first division title in over two decades and became the first team not based in Florida to win the NBA's Southeast Division; one week later, with a win over Miami as well as a Cleveland loss to Brooklyn, the Hawks clinched the top seed in the Eastern Conference playoffs.
 The team finished a franchise-best 60–22.

 In the Eastern Conference first round, the Hawks defeated the Brooklyn Nets in six games.
 The Hawks then advanced to the Eastern Conference Semifinals to face the Washington Wizards, also defeating them in six games.
-It was the first time they had advanced past the second round since 1967, their next-to-last year in St. Louis.
+It was the first time they had advanced past the second round since 1967, their second-last year in St. Louis.
 The Hawks advanced to the Eastern Conference Finals for the first time in franchise history, when they lost in four games to the Cleveland Cavaliers.

 On June 22, 2016, the Hawks traded Jeff Teague to Indiana in a three-team deal, that would give Utah's 12th pick in the 2016 NBA draft to the Hawks.
 On July 8, 2016, Horford signed a four-year, $113 million contract with the Boston Celtics.
 On July 12, 2016, Dwight Howard agreed to return home to Atlanta on a three-year, $70 million contract with the Hawks.
 The Hawks finished the season with a 43–39 record, good enough for the fifth seed.
-They lost in the First Round to the Washington Wizards in six games.
+They lost in the first round to the Washington Wizards in six games.

 On June 20, 2017, Howard was traded, along with the 31st overall pick in the 2017 NBA draft, to the Charlotte Hornets in exchange for Marco Bellinelli, Miles Plumlee, and the 41st overall pick in the same draft.
 Two days later, the Hawks selected Wake Forest power forward John Collins with the 19th overall pick.
 On July 13, 2017, Paul Millsap left the Hawks by signing a multi-year deal with the Denver Nuggets.

 The loss of Howard and Millsap proved insurmountable for the rebuilding Hawks as they finished with a 24–58 record in the 2017–18 season, last in the Eastern Conference, and missed the playoffs for the first time since the 2006–07 season.
 On April 25, 2018, the Hawks and head coach Budenholzer had mutually decided to part ways.
 Budenholzer later signed a deal to coach the Milwaukee Bucks.